 In 1974, Shannon/Sam read a newly published book, Conundrum, about James Morris’ transition to Jan Morris.
 After reading the book, Shannon/Sam decided she must be a cross-dresser, not transsexual.
 About this time, Kay asked Shannon/Sam, “Do you want to be a woman?”
 The reply was, “No,” but there was real hesitation.

-Four years later, Shannon/Sam heard a lecture by Dr. Donald Laub who had performed pioneering work in sex reassignment surgery.
+Four years later, Shannon/Sam heard a lecture by Dr. Donald Laub who had performed pioneering work in surgical techniques involved in gender affirmation procedures.
 The lecture was liberating for Shannon/Sam, who realized that she indeed identified as female.
 She thought to herself, “You can make it as a woman.”

 But Kay couldn’t handle such a transition, saying “I don’t like you as a woman.”
 Shannon/Sam realized the marriage to Kay was disintegrating, and was devastated.
 By 1978, Shannon/Sam saw that Kay was drifting towards a relationship with another man.
 In 1981, the couple divorced.
 Shannon felt a great loss about this even years later, noting, “…when you separate, divorce, and then embark on a new life in the same gender as the person you still love, your loneliness is multiplied many times over.”

 In 1981, Shannon began working for Stanford University again, this time as a technical writer.
-1981 was also a signature year because she began sex reassignment surgery, a process completed in 1985.
+1981 was also a signature year because she began gender affirmation procedures, a process completed in 1985.
 Stanford University’s health care at the time paid for much of the transition.